A topic well deserving of its own book and I'd be surprised if no one has written it yet.

 What was more important for most was, what they could get for themselves.
 If this reasoning holds true, then the benefits of socialism to the common man easily served as a wolf in sheep's clothing.
 A society that is inherently about individual success, is not going to be interested in workers rights, building the nation, eliminating currency and fairness.

 From what I can tell, Williams choose bribery in the form of social programs such as secondary school education and health care to please the masses.
-Those programs were to be paid for through a high tax rate combined with favorable concessions for the business elite and
+Those programs were to be paid for through a high tax rate combined with favorable concessions for the business elite and foreign investors.

 Back then, this path may have made more sense as the citizenry probably did not even see independence as the birth of a nation.
 Rather it looked like the handing over of ownership from the Crown to a Prime Minister.